ist356/assignment-01-jackkester/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I was able to complete this assignment with ease.
+I fully understand how to use if and elif statements, while loops, and for loops.
+I did need a quick refresher on how to make a dictionary and how to append to a dictionary.
+I fully understand everything now and remember all that was covered from 256.